 Stud wall partitioning and a newly installed roof light allows us to create this light and spacious en suite shower room for our clients.
-It features handmade shaker style panelled walls, a large subway tiled shower enclosure with glass screen, geometric concrete floor tiling, underfloor heating and traditional style fittings, in keeping with the period property in which we created it.
+It features custom made Shaker-style panelled walls, a generous subway tiled shower enclosure, a concrete tiled floor with underfloor heating and traditional fittings suited to the period property in which it sits!

-A major refurbishment of the interior of this old barn, after the exterior renovations were completed, to create a stunning family home.
-Oak flooring upstairs, polished concrete down and loads of lovely wood everywhere!
+A major refurbishment of the interior of this old barn (after the exterior renovations were completed) to create a stunning family home.
+Oak flooring upstairs, polished concrete floors downstairs, exposed timbers throughout and plenty of recycled materials everywhere!

 Engineered oak floorboards run throughout the ground floor of this house and, together with a hand-built kitchen using reclaimed scaffold boards and zinc worktops, create a modern and practical finish.

-The bare 'bones' of the building on display here with the Douglas fir frame and King post trusses we supplied for the construction of a two storey, L-shaped house.
+The bare 'bones' of the building on display here with the Douglas fir frame and King post trusses we supplied for the construction of a two storey, L-shaped house in South Warnborough.

 Our clients are delighted with this quality custom built country kitchen, with lacquered weathered oak work surfaces, fitting perfectly in their oak framed extension.
 With thanks to our friends at www.riverwoodwork.com.

-A major refurbishment of this Surrey cottage included building on a large oak framed extension to house a new sitting room, kitchen and bathroom.
-Featuring automated Velux skylights, engineered oak floorboards throughout and traditional French doors to the garden with fixed glazed sidelights.
+Major remodelling of this Surrey cottage included building on a large oak framed extension to create a new open plan sitting room and kitchen.
+We also included a separate laundry/utility area and a family bathroom.
+The light-filled space created features exposed beams, recessed and feature spot lights, automated Velux skylights, traditional style French doors to the garden and engineered oak floorboards throughout.

-A custom built open staircase beautifully displays the curved timbers of the oak frame and pegged mortice and tenon joints.
+A custom built open staircase beautifully displays the curved timbers of the oak frame and pegged mortice and tenon joints in this Surrey house.